Topological defects lead to energy transfer in active nematics

 The state identified in Fig.~\ref{fig:f4} occurs when $\epsilon$ is small and variations in the scalar order parameter from $S=1$ are heavily penalized; this is reminiscent of recent numerical studies on active nematics in which the order parameter $S=1$ is fixed and no energy transfer was observed~\cite{alert2020universal,alert2022active}.
-The dissipation spectra in this regime display a clear sign of energy transfer between length scales, see Fig.~\ref{fig:f4}c.
-However, in contrast with defect chaos we see the emergence of a very strong energy sink due to $D_Q$ at low wave number which becomes dominant.
-When we examine the individual contributions to $D_Q$ we see that this additional dissipation is almost entirely due to relaxation of the scalar order parameter, $D_Q^L$, see Fig.~\ref{fig:f4}d.
-As before, the peak in the elastic energy spectra occurs at the same wave number as the peak in active injection and shear dissipation, which is related to the active length scale, $k^*\sim l_\alpha^{-1}$.
-We see a small secondary peak in $f^L$ at a similar wave number to the dominant energy sink, see Fig.~\ref{fig:f4}e.
-Similar to the defective regime, we see an exponential distribution of energy at high wave numbers, see Fig.~\ref{fig:f4}e (black dashed line), however we see the suggestion of an additional, longer length scale at lower wave numbers (red dashed line).
-We can visualize the structure of the energy associated with $F^L$ by plotting the scalar order parameter, $S$, for the same simulation shown in Fig.~\ref{fig:f4}a,b, see Fig.~\ref{fig:f4}f.
-Here we see a clear structure of walls at which the order parameter $S<1$; these walls arrange the space into long channels that correspond to the flow pattern shown in Fig.~\ref{fig:f4}b.
+However, contrary to those studies, the dissipation spectra in this regime display a clear sign of energy transfer between length scales, see Fig.~\ref{fig:f4}c.
+In this regime, we observe a large energy sink at small wavenumber, driven by $d^Q$, associated with a peak in the energy transfer, $t$.
+This implies that energy transfer in this regime is from small to large scale, the opposite to that observed in defect chaos.
+As before, the elastic energy spectra both feature a single peak with exponentially distributed tails, however they now feature different exponents, see Fig.~\ref{fig:f4}d.
+For further discussion, see section III of~\cite{SI}.

+Similar to defect chaos, this new regime features no kinetic energy transfer between length scales, see Fig.~S1~\cite{SI}.
+Thus all energy transfer between scales occurs as elastic energy.
+Once again, we study the individual sources and sinks of elastic energy in the system, see Fig.~\ref{fig:f4}e.
+Similar to defect chaos, the dominant source of elastic energy is rotation of the director, given by $e^a$, which leads to an increase in $F^F$.
+Again, high wave number distortions in the orientation field co-localize with deviations from $S=1$ resulting in an energy exchange between the two, represented by $d^{FL}$.
+However, in this regime $d^L$ dominates at small wave numbers, indicating long wavelength dissipation due to relaxation of the order parameter, see Fig.~\ref{fig:f4}e.